Navigating with the Kamal – Northern Hemisphere

 Learn how to build a tactile version of the Earth using cheap, household items andhow to use this model to identify the different characteristics of the planet.
 This cheap, tactile version of our planet is a great resource to explore its features for both visually...

-What is a Constellation?
+What is time?

-What is a Constellation?
+What is time?

 Moving constellations